 - local authorities are under a duty to consider representations made by both independent advocates;

 - independent advocates will need to be well known and accessible;

 - independent advocates may challenge local authority decisions;

-- people who qualify for an Independent Mental Capacity Advocate (an IMCA) in relation to the care planning and care review – as that planning may result in an eligible change of accommodation decision – will (in nearly all cases) also qualify for independent advocacy under the Care Act.
+- people who qualify for an IMCA in relation to the care planning and care review – as that planning may result in an eligible change of accommodation decision – will (in nearly all cases) also qualify for independent advocacy under the Care Act.
 The provisions of the Care Act are however wider and apply to care planning irrespective of whether it may result in a change of accommodation decision.
 People for whom there is a power to instruct an IMCA in relation to care review will (in nearly all cases) also qualify for independent advocacy under the Care Act.
 The Care Act however creates a duty rather than a power in relation to advocacy and care reviews.

 However, the duty to provide independent advocacy under the Care Act is broader and provides support to:

 - people who have capacity but who have substantial difficulty in being involved in the care and support ‘processes’;